ZeJackOfSpades/pythonSnakePerso/README.md

 From the Version 2.0.0, the snake move automatically depends on the arrow keys pressed.

-@author : Jacques and Philippe
+@author : Jacques MONNIER and Philippe MONNIER